Welcome to the Cedar policy language

 , andPhoto

 are all different types of entity, and the quoted strings are specific identifiers.
 To decide this request, Cedar’s authorization engine must have access to these specific entities and any related entities, such as any groups that Jane is a member of, and any albums that contain the specified picture.
 The engine must also have access to all of those entities’ attributes.
 This collection of information about the relevant entities must be provided to the authorization engine as part of the request, along with the policies to evaluate. - Context – The context is a part of a request that consists of transient data.
-The contextr is defined in the schema and each action has a context that has a fixed shape.
+The context is defined in the schema and each action has a context that has a fixed shape.
 The context can include session-specific elements, such as the time the request was made, the IP address the request was sent from, and whether the user authenticated using multi-factor authentication (MFA) when signing in.
 Policies can reference these elements to support requirements such as only allowing access from a recognized address in the company network’s IP address range or allowing sensitive administrator operations only when the user authenticated with MFA.

 - Schema – A schema defines the types of entities recognized by the application/ The entities include the principals, resources, actions, and context referenced in policies.
 For example, in a media sharing application, the schema might define a